mpanighetti/dnd5e-monsters/vehicles/starfire-ship.md

 - **Damage Threshold** 20
 - **Crew** 1 (spelljammer)

 _**Astral Fire (Costs 5 Starstuff Deposits).**_ The astral cannon fires a beam of concentrated starstuff energy in a 1,000-foot line that is 10 feet wide.
 Each creature or vehicle in that line must make a DC 20 Dexterity Saving Throw.
-On a failed save, a creature or vehicle takes 66 (12d10) radiant damage and is on fire.
+On a failed save, a creature or vehicle takes 66 (12d10) Radiant damage and is on fire.
 On a successful save, the damage is halved.
 Creatures onboard vehicles in the line are not affected by this beam, as the vehicle takes the astral fire's direct effects.

 _**Spellshot (Costs 1 Starstuff Deposit per Spell Level or Cantrip).**_ The spelljammer casts one of the arcane core's spells with a casting time of less than 1 minute through the astral cannon.
 The core knows the following spells: